mrismanaziz/Reforestation/README.md

-## A quick shoutout to all of the sidewalks out there...
-Thanks for keeping me off the streets.
+## Why can’t you hear a pterodactyl go to the bathroom?
+The p is silent.